Kid Notorious

 Kid Notorious is an American adult animated sitcom that aired from October 22 to December 17, 2003 on Comedy Central.
 It starred Hollywood film producer Robert Evans as himself.
-Episode plots were often bizarre and absurdist in nature, featuring Evans as a James Bond type character.
+The episode plots were often bizarre and absurdist in nature, featuring Evans as a James Bond type character.
 Guns N' Roses guitarist Slash also appeared on the show as himself.
 The show was directed by Pete Michels.